ci-bo/random/readme.txt

 -o, -c, and -a are optional.
 By default no file will be generated.
 If unspecified, the program will be run once.
-One file will be created for each repetition of the program.
-Use "-a" or "--append" to avoid this, and instead append the results of each run to the chosen output file.
+One file will be generated per run.
+To add results to a single file instead, use "-a" or "--append".

 Try:

+.\random.exe .\startrek\start -o new_trek -c 1 -a

-.\random.exe .\startrek\start -o output -c 3 -a
+.\random.exe .\name70k -o outputname -c 3 -a